Return Home | Table of Contents | FAQ's | Become a Member | ETF's | Current Report Card | Member Updates | Login

 Editor

 James E. Vick, Jr. is Editor-in-Chief of The Indicant Stock Market Report.
-Mr. Vick has over thirty years of experience investing in the stock market.
-During his thirty years of investing, he discovered that over 75% of stock market advice was bad.
+Mr. Vick has over thirty-five years of experience investing in the stock market.
+During his many years of investing, he discovered that over 75% of stock market advice was bad.
 He also noticed that half of that bad advice was motivated for the benefit of the advisor and not the investor.
-Consequently, Mr. Vick and his staff have developed a series of models that will detect the market's short-term and long-term intentions.
+Consequently, Mr. Vick and his staff have developed a series of models that will detect the market's short-term, mid-term, and long-term intentions.

 After working for two large Fortune 500 companies for twenty years, Mr. Vick was an international independent consultant for over ten years, helping large and small companies improve their supply chain and financial performance.